cobwebos/docs/articles/azure-stack/azure-stack-kv-push-secret-into-vm.md

     https://contosovault.vault.azure.net:443/secrets/servicecert
                       /e3391a126b65414f93f6f9806743a1f7

 Now we are ready to deploy a VM template.
-Note the URI of the secret from the output (as highlighted in the preceding output in green).
+Note the URI of the secret from the output.

-You'll need a template located here.
+You'll need a template located [here](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-push-certificate-windows).
 The parameters of special interest (besides the usual VM parameters) are the vault name, the vault resource group, and the secret URI.
 Of course, you can also download it from GitHub and modify as needed.

 When this VM is deployed, Azure injects the certificate into the VM.
 On Windows, certificates in the .pfx file are added with the private key not exportable.
 The certificate is added to the LocalMachine certificate location, with the certificate store that the user provided.
 On Linux, the certificate file is placed under the /var/lib/waagent directory, with the file name &lt;UppercaseThumbprint&gt;.crt for the X509 certificate file, and &lt;UppercaseThumbprint&gt;.prv for the private key.